 – Balance of student flows (only for Regular circulation)

 - Eu-SPRI will award a lump sum of €2,500 per regular candidate (for travel expenses and accommodation) and up to €1,200 for short-term candidates

 - If your application is successful, the Letter of Intent must then be signed by all parties who must agree to the terms outlined in it

-- On completion of the circulation you must provide an evaluation report to the Eu-SPRI network, which will be placed on the website
+- On completion of the circulation you must provide a Circulation Report to the Eu-SPRI network, which will be placed on the website

 - If you think you need any further information please email email@example.com or firstname.lastname@example.org